 Radiology Electives

-The UVA Department of Radiology and Medical Imaging offers the following University of Virginia School of Medicine electives:
+The UVA Department of Radiology and Medical Imaging offers the following University of Virginia School of Medicine electives.
+Please note: these links require an active UVA network log-in to access.

 This elective is designed to acquaint the medical student with the modalities and broad field of Diagnostic Radiology.
-The four-week elective consists of a series of one-week rotations through the department, including three weeks of six core curriculum rotations and one week of elective time where the student can focus on his or her career interests.
-More info >
+The four-week elective consists of a series of rotations through the department, including three weeks of six core curriculum rotations and several days of elective time where the student can focus on his or her career interests.
+A two-week abridged version of the rotation is also available.

 Abdominal Imaging